Dimas-Ukimas/currencyExchange/README.md

 Obtaining an exchange rate can take place according to one of three scenarios.
 Let's say we make a transfer from currency A to currency B:

-Scenario 1: Use a currency pair AB in the data base, if it exists (direct course)
+**Scenario 1**: Use a currency pair AB in the data base, if it exists (direct course)

-Scenario 2: There is no AB pair, but we have a BA pair.
+**Scenario 2**: There is no AB pair, but we have a BA pair.
 Hence, we take its exchange rate and count the opposite to get AB (reversed course)

-Scenario 3: There are USD-A and USD-B currency pairs in the data base.
+**Scenario 3**: There are USD-A and USD-B currency pairs in the data base.
 So we can calculate the AB rate from these rates (cross course)

 Response example:
 ```